 Cystic fibrosis (CF) is the most common life-threatening genetic disease in the white population.
 In the US, it occurs in about 1/3,300 white births, 1/15,300 black births, and 1/32,000 Asian American births.
-Because of improved treatment and life expectancy, 48% of patients in the US with CF are adults.
+Because of improved treatment and life expectancy, about 50% of patients in the US with CF are adults.

 CF is carried as an autosomal recessive trait by about 3% of the white population.
 The responsible gene has been localized on the long arm of chromosome 7.
 It encodes a membrane-associated protein called the cystic fibrosis transmembrane conductance regulator (CFTR).
 The most common gene mutation, F508del, occurs in about 70% of CF alleles; > 1900 less common CFTR mutations have been identified.
 CFTR is a cAMP-regulated Cl channel, regulating Cl and Na transport across epithelial membranes.
 A number of additional functions are considered likely.
 Disease manifests only in homozygotes.
 Heterozygotes may show subtle abnormalities of epithelial electrolyte transport but are clinically unaffected.
 The CFTR mutations have been divided into 5 classes, each of which causes different severity of disease.
 However, there is no strict relationship between specific mutations and disease manifestation, so clinical testing (ie, of organ function) rather than genotyping is a better guide to prognosis.